 Surgery can be a good way to treat diseases that are too severe for other treatments.
 However, it is also quite damaging to your body.
 Symptoms such as pain may persist for some time following the operation.
 And if you’ve had a joint operation, such as a knee replacement, you’ll most likely experience joint pain for a while.

-How is Joint Pain Diagnosed?
+How Is Joint Pain Diagnosed?

 A doctor’s evaluation will most likely be required for the initial diagnosis of joint pain.
 They will typically review the individual’s medical history and perform a physical examination.